augmentedstartups/content-curation-dashboard/README.md

 ### Why Not Full Automation?

 While I *could* deploy an AI agent to fully automate this process, **personal curation is the key differentiator**.
 The goal is to select news that I would personally be interested in and that reflects the quality and perspective my audience expects.
 This tool gives you the efficiency of automation while preserving the human touch that makes great newsletters.

+> **Ready to automate other business processes?** Our [AI Business Systems Framework](https://www.augmentedstartups.com/ai-business-systems-framework) shows you exactly how to identify and automate the right processes while maintaining quality control.

 ## Features